Czirion/CajaDeHerramientas/ssh_keys.md

     IdentityFile ~/.ssh/id_ed25519_duke #Put the name of your ssh-key files here (without the .pub extension) ForwardAgent yes

-Host serverNameExample # Here put a nickname to the server
+Host nickName # Here put a nickname to the server
-    HostName dcc-login.oit.duke.edu # Here put the correct domain of your server User usernameExample # Here put the username that you have in said server
+    HostName dcc-login.oit.duke.edu # Here put the correct domain/ip address of your server User usernameExample # Here put the username that you have in said server

 # Repeat the last chunk for as many servers as you want to include, changing the proper details.
 ~~~

+Now you can log in to the server with `ssh nickName`

 Have a good day afterward.